yashingle-ai/Medicine-recommondation-LLM/README.md

 ## Overview

-The Financial Query System leverages advanced AI models to provide detailed responses to user queries related to insurance and banking.
+The medicine Query System leverages advanced AI models to provide detailed responses to user queries related to medicines and uses of medicines .
 It uses a combination of local LLMs and vector databases to retrieve and generate accurate information.

 ## System Architecture